druce/druce.github.io/_posts/2024-06-05-limitations-of-chatgpt.md

 - Read [Ethan Mollick](https://www.oneusefulthing.org/p/centaurs-and-cyborgs-on-the-jagged).
 There is a 'jagged frontier' where ChatGPT performs superbly at some tasks but shockingly poorly at seemingly similar tasks that slightly exceed its grasp.
 Lose track of where you stand on the 'jagged frontier' at your peril.

 - Use ChatGPT as a super hard-working but not-very-bright assistant who needs specific and detailed instructions, and sometimes might still go off the rails.
 Supervise it closely, and give it foolproof tools like the code interpreter for tasks that fall outside its reach.
+Trust nothing, and verify everything.

 This is the most important chart on applying AI in your daily work: